photoprism/photoprism-docs/docs/user-guide/sync/webdav.md

 # Connecting via WebDAV #

-WebDAV clients, like Microsoft’s Windows Explorer or Apple's Finder, can connect directly to PhotoPrism.
+WebDAV-compatible apps and clients such as Microsoft's Windows Explorer and Apple's Finder can connect directly to PhotoPrism.

-This mounts the *originals folder* as a network drive and allows you to open, edit, and delete files from your computer or smartphone as if they were local.
+This mounts the *originals* folder as a network drive, allowing you to open, edit, and delete files from a remote device as if they were local.

 !!! tldr ""
-    For security reasons, the built-in WebDAV server is disabled when running in [public mode](../../getting-started/config-options.md) without authentication.
+    You can disable WebDAV in [Advanced Settings](../settings/advanced.md).
+For security reasons, the built-in WebDAV server is automatically disabled when running in [public mode](../../getting-started/config-options.md) without authentication.

 !!! note ""
     It is also possible to [sync files with external WebDAV servers](../settings/sync.md) such as ownCloud or other PhotoPrism instances.